 Arrange for the potential buyers to meet the kittens (or the adult cat if the kittens have not been born yet) in person.
 See how they interact with the kittens.

-Ask screening questions, such as why they want the cat, whether they have other pets in the home, who the household members are and what the home environment is like.
+Ask screening questions, such as why they want the cat, whether they have other pets, who the household members are, and what the home environment is like.

-You want to ensure your kitten is going to a loving new home where it will have the best life possible.
+You want to ensure your kitten is going to a loving new home with the best life possible.

 Step 4 – Create a Cat/Kitten Bill of Sale Form